Mexico–United States soccer rivalry

-A sports rivalry exists between the national soccer teams of Mexico and the United States, widely considered the two major powers of CONCACAF.
-The first match was played in 1934, and the teams have met 74 times, with Mexico leading the overall series 36–16–22 (W–D–L).
-The U.S. holds the edge since 2000 though, with a 17–7–9 (W–D–L) advantage in the 21st century.
+The Mexico–United States soccer rivalry is a sports rivalry between the national association football teams of the two countries, widely considered the two major powers of CONCACAF.
+It began with the first match played in 1934.
+The teams have met 79 times, with Mexico leading the overall series 38–17–24 (W–D–L).

+It is considered as one of the greatest rivalries in international soccer for its incidents involving fans, team brawls, and competitiveness, which is exemplified by political issues surrounding Mexico–U.S. relations.
 Matches between the two nations often attract much media attention, public interest, and comment in both countries.
 The U.S.-Mexico matches are widely attended; several matches at the Estadio Azteca in Mexico have drawn over 100,000 fans, and several matches at the Rose Bowl in the United States have drawn over 90,000 fans.

-The most important matchups take place in quadrennial FIFA World Cup qualification matches and major tournaments such as the CONCACAF Gold Cup.
-The rivalry plays out often in annual friendlies scheduled during the early months in U.S. cities with large Mexican-American populations such as Los Angeles, Houston, and Chicago.
+The most prominent matchups take place in quadrennial FIFA World Cup qualification matches and major North American tournaments such as the CONCACAF Gold Cup and CONCACAF Nations League.
+The rivalry also plays out with occasional friendly exhibition games, which media outlets often consider "anything but friendly".

 History

 Origin

-The first match between the two sides was a qualifying match in Italy for the final ticket to the 1934 World Cup.
-The U.S. had established a professional league in 1921, but it had folded in 1933.
+The first match between the two sides was a qualifying match in Italy for the final spot in the 1934 FIFA World Cup.
+The United States had established a professional league in 1921, but it folded in 1933.
 The final score was United States 4–2 Mexico.
-In September 1937, Mexico began a winning streak over the U.S. in friendlies 7–2, 7–3, and 5–1 in Mexico City.
+In September 1937, Mexico began a winning streak over the U.S. in friendlies, 7–2, 7–3, and 5–1 in Mexico City.

+1940s–1980s: Mexico dominance

+Following that initial victory by the U.S. in 1934, Mexico went unbeaten in the next 24 games between the two nations, with 21 wins and three draws.
+The U.S. would not record its second victory over its southern neighbor until 46 years later in 1980, when they won a 1982 World Cup qualifier 2–1 in Fort Lauderdale, Florida.
+Overall, the first 50 years of the rivalry concluded with Mexico holding a commanding lead in the series, 22 wins to the United States' two, with three draws.

+1990s: Mexico foothold and early U.S. emergence

+In 1990, the U.S. qualified for the World Cup for the first time since 1950 and fourth time overall, thanks in part to the Cachirules scandal which caused Mexico to be banned from the qualification tournament.
+This decade saw the U.S. begin to field more competitive sides, challenging the dominance of Mexico for the first time since 1934.
+However, despite a few notable U.S. victories, such as a 2–0 triumph in the inaugural edition of the CONCACAF Gold Cup in 1991, and a 4–1 win on penalties following a 0–0 draw in the quarterfinals of the 1995 Copa America, Mexico still got the better of the U.S. in the '90s, with five wins to three, alongside six draws.